greenideas/school-notes/2012/Fall/Civil Procedure/Civil-Procedure-Cases Materials-and-Questions.markdown

 	* Audi, the mfr in *WWVV*, *did not* object to OK jurisdiction & in dicta, the court said it wouldn't have worked if they had tried.
 	* *Asahi* doesn't control here, since it was a case about a transaction between two foreign companies, and Asahi had never made any effort to sell its valve assemblies in the US

+### General Jurisdiction
+#### Goodyear Dunlop Tires Operations, S.A. v.
+Brown
+* SCOTUS 2011, J. Ginsburg

+* **Parties**
+	* π: Goodyear Dunlop Tires Operations, S.A.
+	* ∂: Brown

+* **Facts**
+	* Bus accident outside Paris killed 2 13-year-old NC boys.
+	* Bus had a defective tire mfrd at a Goodyear plant in Turkey.
+	* Plant was a subsidiary of Goodyear USA
+	* Foreign subsidiaries market to Europe & Asia and their tires are different sizes & shapes than US tires.
+	* Subsidiaries' tires did make it into NC via an organized distribution process.
+	* The tire the caused the accident met US DoT standards & had appropriate markings to be sold in the US.

+* **Procedural History**
+	* Parents sued in NC ct, Goodyear USA (an OH corp), and 3 of its subsidiaries in Turkey, Luxembourg, and France.
+	* Goodyear USA has plants in NC & didn't contest jurisdiction there.
+	* Foreign subsidiaries all contested jurisdiction.
+	* NC ct of appeals said NC had general jurisdiction over Goodyear's foreign subsidiaries since some of their tires came to NC in the stream of commerce.
+	* NC ct of appeals claimed that NC had an interest in providing a forum for suit.

+* **Issue**
+	* Is a foreign corporation subject to general jurisdiction in a forum where its goods end up via the stream of commerce?

+* **Reasoning**
+	* General jurisdiction requires that D's connection with the forum state be "consistent and systematic" to the point that D is effectively home there.
+	* Specific (case-linked) jurisdiction requires that the cause of action be related to the forum state.
+Adjudication may only cover issues that established jurisdiction.
+	* Accident was in France & tires were mfrd & sold outside NC, so NC doesn't have specific jurisdiction.
+	* NC ct of appeals was wrong.
+"Stream of commerce" != "consistent & systematic"
+	* Due process reqs that D have minimum contacts & that the suit doesn't offend standards of fair play & substantial justice. *Shoe*
+	* Jurisdiction is  obviously valid when D's activity in the forum state is "continuous and systematic" and the cause of action is a consequence of that activity
+	* For "single or occasional acts," specific jurisdiction may be valid if the cause of action stems from that activity.
+	* Only twice between 1945 (*Shoe*) & 2011 (*Goodyear*) has the court considered general jurisdiction for out-of-state corps, and only once granted it.
+	* Stream of commerce is never sufficient for general jurisdiction.
+	* Can't say (as NC cts did) that a corp is subject to general jurisdiction anywhere its goods happen to end up.

+* **Holding**
+	* Unanimous(!)
+No, a foreign corporation may only be subject to general jurisdiction in a forum with which they have consistent & systematic contact.